ACEsuit/mace/README.md

 > [!Note]
 > If using MACE 0.3.13 with freezing and cuEquivariance acceleration, please update all cuEquivariance dependencies to 0.4.0.

+> [!Note]
+> When using the latest foundation models: MPA, OMAT, MATPES — the recommended starting point is --freeze=6

 **Installation**